Backbase/local-backend-setup/development/docker-compose/README.md

 1. Install Colima to run Docker and work with Docker Compose:
     ```shell
     brew install colima docker docker-compose docker-credential-helper
-    colima start --cpu 4 --memory 16
+    colima start --cpu 8 --memory 24
     ```
-   > **NOTE**: Installing Colima is only for macOS.
+    > **Note 1**: Installing Colima is only for macOS.
 For Windows-based systems, you can install Docker Desktop and run it to start the Docker service before going to the next step.

+    > **Note 2**: Running all the services requires around 20-24 GB of memory.
+If you allocate less resources, some containers would intermittently drop.

+    > **Note 3**: If you use `colima`, then the following Docker compose commands (`docker compose`) should be replaced with `docker-compose`.

 2. Log in to the Backbase repo:
     ```shell
     docker login repo.backbase.com